Jyou965/ether_transaction/README.md

 * [web3](https://web3py.readthedocs.io/en/stable/) - a Python library for interacting with Ethereum.

 * [bip44](https://www.cs.utexas.edu/users/moore/acl2/manuals/current/manual/index-seo.php/BITCOIN____BIP44?path=3370/27092/5157/6093/9771) - Bitcoin Improvement Proposal 44.
 BIP44 refers to the accepted common standard to derive non segwit addresses.
-These addresses always begin with a 1.
+It converts the seed phrase to a corresponding private key that can be used to authorize transactions on a blockchain network.

 * [requests](https://docs.python-requests.org/en/master/) - an elegant and simple HTTP library for Python, built for human beings.